gutierrez-arcelus-lab/bcellactivation/mgb_biobank/README.md

 - With the R script `parse_sle_variants.R`, we select all variants at FDR < 5% for Europeans;
-- Lift the original coordinates in hg19 to hg38 with the script `liftsle.sh`;
 - Extract the genotypes for the selected variants from each chromosome and merge into a single VCF file with `extract_sle_vcf.sh`.